 2015: The 8th Competitive Edition held on October 9th to 13th at the NDMC Convention Centre.
 The festival highlighted the importance of WATER in our life.
 The jury nominated total 113 films (61 National & 52 International) from 332 entries (173 National & 159 International Films) for the festival.
 The jury was headed by Shri Amol Palekar and Mr Girish Kasaravalli.

-2014: The 6th Travelling Edition organised at.
-Puducherry, Agra, Amritsar, Gangtok, and Raipur.
+2014: The 6th Travelling Edition organised at Puducherry, Agra, Amritsar, Gangtok, and Raipur.

 2013: The 7th CMS VATAVARAN: Environment & Wildlife Film Festival and Forum held at the IGNCA Lawns, New Delhi, India from (Thursday - Monday) Jan 30th - Feb 03rd, 2014.
 Theme of the festival was “Biodiversity Conservation”.
 The Award jury was headed by Mr Ramesh Sharma.
 It featured around 112 films and more than 100 eminent speakers in 70 thematic sessions and expert discussions in six specially curated lawns.

 2012: CMS VATAVARAN travelled to Dehradun, Goa, Hyderabad, Jaipur and Kolkata with programs built around the theme of Biodiversity Conservation.
-The Festival and Forum was held in 51 locations and 37 days.
+The Festival and Forum was held at 51 locations and for 37 days.
 There were 250 film screenings, 4 panel discussions, 3 green filmmaking workshops, 3 media roundtables, 3 eco-tours (theme: Healing The Forest), biodiversity quiz, biodiversity mapping and felicitation of 16 grassroots individuals.
 It witnessed an overwhelming participation of 48000 people from different sections of the society.
 Also, Hyderabad CMS VATAVARAN - Biodiversity Film Festival was organized for 11th Conference of the Parties (COP-11) to the Convention on Biological Diversity (CBD) delegates.

 2011: The Sixth Competitive Film Festival was on the theme of Biodiversity held on 06 dec- 10 Dec 2011 at Convention Centre, NDCC Opp.
 Jantar Mantar, Jai Singh Road New Delhi.
 The festival was celebrated on the theme of “Biodiversity Conservation”.
 The jury consisted of 37 members who nominated 68 films (51 Indian films from 22 states and 17 international films from 27 countries) from 317 entries for the festival.

-2010: The Fourth Travelling Film Festival was in 8 cities (Shimla, Hyderabad, Thiruvananthapuram, Port Blair, Shillong, Bhubaneswar, Patna and Ahmedabad) across India, with film screenings at more than 70 venues and participation of nearly 95,000 people.
+2010: The Fourth Travelling Film Festival was organised in 8 cities (Shimla, Hyderabad, Thiruvananthapuram, Port Blair, Shillong, Bhubaneswar, Patna and Ahmedabad) across India, with film screenings at more than 70 venues and participation of nearly 95,000 people.
 For the first time 'Green Heroes' were also felicitated.

 2009: The Fifth Competitive Film Festival was organized at India Habitat Centre, New Delhi from October 27-31,2009.
-Theme of the festival was “Climate Change & Sustainable Technologies” It attracted 366 entries from 20 Indian states and 23 foreign countries.
+Theme of the festival was “Climate Change & Sustainable Technologies”.
+It attracted 366 entries from 20 Indian states and 23 foreign countries.
 The award jury was headed by Mr Jahnu Barua and Ms Aruna Vasudev.

 2008: The Third Travelling Film Festival screened 304 films over a span of 24 days in 8 cities- Agartala, Bangalore, Bhopal, Coimbatore, Hyderabad, Leh,, Lucknow, Pune, Ranchi.
 Six national and 51 state partners lent support and approx. 80,000 participants attended.